 - In a small saucepan melt the butter.
 Add the pumpkin puree and milk to the melted butter.
 Heat just until the mixture reaches 110℉.
 If the mixture gets much hotter than this it can kill the yeast and the dough will not rise!

 - Using a dough hook slowly mix in the warm milk mixture.
 Mix for just a minute or two then the egg.
 Once the egg has completely mixed into the dough, add the remaining flour 1/2 cup at a time.
 Only add enough flour to make the dough soft and just a little sticky to the touch.
 Continue to mix on low speed for approx 5 minutes.
 Transfer the dough into a lightly oiled bowl.
-Cover with plastic wrap and allow the bread to rise until doubled in size.
+Cover with plastic wrap and allow the bread to rise until doubled in size before shaping the buns.

 Why should the dough have a “rising time”?
 This step is also called “proofing,” because if the dough rises, you’ve proven that the yeast is alive.
 The main purpose of this step is to convert sugar into alcohol and carbon dioxide by way of the yeast.
 A slow-rising dough will, also, give the dough more flavor.